 If a corporate action takes place, all active orders will be cancelled.
 There’s no way to avoid this sort of cancellation, but you’re more than welcome to place a new order immediately following the corporate action.

-The most common cause is that the price you entered is either too close or too far away from the current or closing market price.
+💡 Note: The most common reason for an order being cancelled is that the price you entered is either too close or too far away from the current or closing market price.

 Limit buy order: The price you entered was too high